CUMBERLAND RIVER PARK

 Active-scape can be broken into 4 categories: in-fill development, active recreation, ecologic zones and the urban farm.
 Each of these categories has a variety of flexible proposals for programming, which can be scaled up or down, depending on the desired intensity.
 Striking a balance between each category is important, so that each is ultimately successful and financial sustainable.

 In-fill development is a large component of Active-scape and is the economic engine that makes the rest of the park feasible.
 The relocation of Herschel Greer Stadium provides an immediate boost of energy to the area.
 With the ability to share parking and transit infrastructure with LP Field, the new stadium can be built at a reduced cost and provide the new district with year round sporting events.
 Working in cooperation with the new stadium, other in-fill sites will help support the new sports and tourism district.
 Programming for these in-fill sites is flexible and should respond to market forces; it is important is that each development site is mixed-use.

 At the core of Active-scape, is a diverse program of active recreational opportunities.
 Investment and financing for sports and recreation facilities can be gained from fees and assessments levied on the new development sites.

 Active-scape also hosts a set of rich ecological areas where native flora and fauna would flourish.
 Urban forestry zones, river backwater areas and storm water gardens would all be part of the development’s robust site ecology.

-A well-rounded approach to health starts with understanding our sources of food and how diet can profoundly affect health.
-The development of a 20-acre urban farm as part of Active-scape works in two distinct ways, supplies local restaurants and schools with a steady supply of locally sources food and a opportunity for educational outreach local school children.
+A well-rounded approach to health starts with understanding our sources of food and how diet can profoundly affect our well being.
+The development of a 20-acre urban farm as part of Active-scape works in two distinct ways.
+It supplies local restaurants and schools with a steady supply of locally sourced food and provides an opportunity for educational outreach to local school children.